-Final Conference of PROGRESS in conjunction with the European Biotechnology Week will take place
+Final Conference of PROGRESS in conjunction with the European Biotechnology Week took place

 Wednesday September 27th, 2017 from 9:30 am to 04:30 pm